luka1220/homepage/src/content/posts/pap_lab4.md

 featuredImage: /assets/plots/animate_43.png
 ---

-# Introduction [introduction]
+# Introduction

-The work for this lab presents six different parallel implementations of the CFD simulation and compares them for weak and strong scaling.
+The work for this lab presents six different parallel implementations of the CFD (Computational Fluid Dynamic) simulation with [Open MPI](https://www.open-mpi.org/) and compares them for weak and strong scaling.
+There are different methods to simulate a fluid.
+This project is using an implementation of the Lattice Boltzmann Method (LBM) which is easy to parallelize in distributed memory systems.

 # 1D Splitting